AIM-Harvard/pyradiomics/README.md

 ### Docker

-A PyRadiomics [Docker](https://www.docker.com/) can be created:
+PyRadiomics contains two "flavors" of [Dockers](https://www.docker.com/).
+The first is a command line installation of the `pyradiomics` and `pyradiomicsbatch` command lines.
+The second is a [Jupyter notebook](http://jupyter.org/) with PyRadiomics pre-installed with example Notebooks.
+To build the Dockers:

+    docker build -t radiomics/cli .
-    docker build -t radiomics/notebook .
+    docker build -t radiomics/notebook -f Docker.notebook .

 The `radiomics/notebook` Docker has an exposed volume (`/data`) that can be mapped to the host system directory.
 For example, to mount the current directory: